pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_aggregators.md

 ## ​Instructions for aggregators {#instructions-for-openaire-and-core}

-OpenAIRE and CORE will bring content resources into OpenMinTeD through user queries.
+For the first phase of the project, OpenAIRE and CORE will bring content resources into OpenMinTeD through user queries.
+For next versions, content providers will be able to contribute directly to OpenMinTeD if they implement the following:

-End-users that wish to run TDM services on specific content will be presented with a faceted view of the OpenAIRE and CORE contents; by selecting from a range of criteria, a query will gradually be built which will be transferred to the respective APIs and retrieve the metadata records and data files of the matching publications.
-It should be noted that
+* Map the metadata of their contents to the OMTD-SHARE schema

-{% blurb style='tip', title='Important notice' %}
+* Provide search capabilities on the metadata
-only publications that provide the full text or, at least, an abstract are candidate for inclusion in OpenMinTeD.{% endblurb %}
+* Provide the actual content \(e.g. fulltext in the case of publications\)

-For each new corpus created according to this procedure, an automatically generated metadata record will be produced which will be submitted to the user for further editing.
+in accordance to the following instructions.

 * [How to register your resources](/guidelines_for_providers_of_publications/how-to-share-your-resources.md)
 * [How to document your resources](/guidelines_for_providers_of_publications/how-to-document-your-resources.md)